 PhD in Contemporary Art Theory (University Complutense of Madrid, 2015), Master’s in Cultural Management (University Alcalá de Henares, Madrid, 2006), Postgraduate degree in Contemporary Art and Museology (University of Alicante, 2006) and a Degree in History of Art (University of Murcia, 2005).

 Independent researcher and curator specialiding in Spanish art.
 Her research focuses on issues related to appropriationism and critical art, as well as how we show political art and its effectiveness in contemporary art.
 A member of the curatorial group 1erEscalón (with Miguel Ángel Hernández and Isabel Durante) and of the Researching Team ‘Arte y políticas de identidad’ at University of Murcia.
 Also, part of the team of Department of Contemporary Art of University Complutense of Madrid as a Collaborator Honorary Professor.
-She is working on her curatorial residence at Fire Station, Dublin, where she is researching about the Irish visual arts scene (May, 2018).
+She is resident curator at Fire Station Artists Studios, Dublin, where she is researching about the Irish visual arts scene.

 Recently, she has written the programe for Espacio Trapezio (Madrid, 2014-2017) and AB9 Independent Gallery (2013-2016).
 Ana G. Alarcón has been working on a group exhibition that involves some works from the collection of the Comunidad de Madrid: Miradas Ausentes.
 Gestos Presentes (RED ITINER, Comunidad de Madrid, January-December 2018).
 Also, is working on a research curatorial programme in Es Baluard Museu D’Art Modern i Contemporani de Palma (Mallorca, 2017-2018).
 She is